banzaicloud/pke/docs/vagrant.md

 ## PKE in Vagrant

-In order to try out a single/multi node PKE Kubernetes cluster you will need a Vagrant box.
+In order to *try out* a single/multi node PKE Kubernetes cluster you can also use Vagrant.

 To install Vagrant on a Mac OS X follow these steps below:

 - Install VirtualBox: `brew cask install virtualbox`
 - Install Vagrant: `brew cask install vagrant`
-- Install the VirtualBox extension pack: `brew cask install virtualbox-extension-pack`
 - Install the vagrant-vbguest plugin `vagrant plugin install vagrant-vbguest`

+> You may need to download VirtualBox 6.0 manually, because [VirtualBox 6.1 support](https://github.com/hashicorp/vagrant/pull/11250) is not yet released (as of early 2020).

 You are set, and ready to install PKE on your machine.
 Now you should clone the PKE repo and follow these steps: